 I grew up in a home full of love.
 My parents loved each other.
 Their relationship and marriage were one of the most important parts of their and us, their kids’ lives.
 Our family’s health and happiness were very important.
 They both had been through their own personal hardships and losses during their childhoods and … More Thankful for My First Family

 October is National Domestic Violence Awareness month.
 I have written a series of posts about my own experiences with domestic abuse and violence.
-In order to deal with some painful experiences in my adult life and to increase my self confidence and self understanding, I decided first to write a letter to myself as a … More Letter To My Childhood Self
+In order to deal with some painful experiences in my adult life and to increase my self-confidence and self-understanding, I decided first to write a letter to myself as a little girl. … More Letter To My Childhood Self

 Moma, Daddy and me at about 1 and 1/2 years old In an effort to deal with some painful experiences in married life and to continue growing greater self confidence and self understanding, I decided to write letters to myself in different stages of my life.
 These letters share some thoughts on growing up and … More A Letter to Little Elaine